Customer Stories — 8 min

 The father of the child

-- The legal partner of the person giving birth
+The legal partner of the person giving birth

-- The person adopting the child
+The person adopting the child

 The child’s intended parent, if planning to care for the child after surrogacy

 While mothers taking maternity leave are not required to work for a minimum length of time before becoming eligible, paternity leave requirements enforce a minimum of at least 26 consecutive weeks of employment before eligibility begins.

 Shared parental leave does not stack on top of maternity and paternity leave, but many families choose to share leave after the birth of a child.
 Shared parental leave can extend up to 50 weeks with up to 37 weeks paid.
-Parents do not have to take shared parental leave at the same time, or even consecutively, but must use the time within the first year after the birth.
+Parents do not have to take shared parental leave at the same time or even consecutively, but they must use the time within the first year after the birth.